cointop-sh/cointop/README.md

 - Q: Where is the data from?

-  - A: The data is from [Coin Market Cap](https://coinmarketcap.com/).
+  - A: Currently, the data is from [CoinMarketCap](https://coinmarketcap.com/).

 - Q: What coins does this support?

-  - A: This supports any coin listed on [Coin Market Cap](https://coinmarketcap.com/).
+  - A: This supports any coin supported by the API being used to fetch coin information.

+- Q: Will you be supporting more coin API's in the future?

+  - A: Yes supporting more coin API's is planned.

 - Q: How often is the data polled?

   - A: Data gets polled once every minute by default.
 You can press <kbd>Ctrl</kbd>+<kbd>r</kbd> to force refresh.

+- Q: I ran cointop for the first time and don't see any data?

+  - A: Running cointop for the first time will fetch the data and populate the cache which may take a few seconds.

 - Q: I installed cointop without errors but the command is not found.